Consider deploying

 before it enters an attacker's process.

-The header has three values: same-origin
+The header has three values: same-origin, same-site, and

-.
+cross-origin.
 Let's look at each:

 §

-Limit usage with same-origin
+Limit usage with same-origin or same-site

 If a resource contains interesting information about a user, or is a response from an API that you don't intend for others to use, then it's quite likely that you would be well-served by asking the browser to ensure that it can't leak into cross-origin contexts by adding the following response header to the relevant resources: